optician/meeting-room-booking/README.md

 ## Go
 - How to cancel a task running in a gorutine?
 - is it possible to have strict deserialization of json?
 Absent field is an error, not a default value.
+- Is there a reliable way to deal with nil dependencies?
+Or how to get compile errors for missed fields in a struct?

 ## Chi
 - Why 405 instead of 404